EU to discuss Russia, Iran sanctions, top up of Ukraine arms fund

 "There is agreement, in principle, but there's also the big elephant in the room," a senior EU diplomat told reporters, referring to Budapest's use of its veto power.
 "It's a type of blackmail diplomacy that we would rather not see but it is what it is."

-Foreign ministers will discuss a ninth package of Russia sanctions that is set to place almost 200 more individuals and entities on the EU sanctions list.

-They are also due to review new sanctions on Iranian people and organisations over human rights abuses in Tehran's crackdown on protesters and the supply of drones to Russia.
+Foreign ministers are due to review new sanctions on Iranian people and organisations over human rights abuses in Tehran's crackdown on protesters and the supply of drones to Russia.

+"We are going to approve a very tough package of sanctions", EU foreign policy chief Josep Borrell said ahead of the meeting.
+The EU "will take any action we can to support young women and peaceful demonstrators."

+They will discuss a ninth package of Russia sanctions that is set to place almost 200 more individuals and entities on the EU sanctions list, but Borrell stressed there was still no agreement on this at this stage.
+He hoped that could come later on Monday or on Tuesday.

 Ministers are expected to agree on a civilian mission to Moldova, which may ask for help in cyber defence, the fight against corruption or the strengthening of the rule of law.